Lowe Brockenbrough & Co. Inc. Sells 1,000 Shares of Gilead Sciences, Inc. (NASDAQ:GILD)

 In other news, EVP Brett A. Pletcher sold 14,061 shares of the firm’s stock in a transaction that occurred on Tuesday, February 1st.
 The shares were sold at an average price of $68.54, for a total transaction of $963,740.94.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Company insiders own 0.12% of the company’s stock.

 A number of equities analysts have recently issued reports on GILD shares.
-Royal Bank of Canada cut their price objective on shares of Gilead Sciences from $87.00 to $85.00 and set an “outperform” rating on the stock in a research report on Wednesday, February 2nd.
-Mizuho cut their price objective on shares of Gilead Sciences from $81.00 to $75.00 and set a “buy” rating on the stock in a research report on Tuesday.
-BMO Capital Markets dropped their price target on shares of Gilead Sciences from $85.00 to $75.00 and set an “outperform” rating on the stock in a research report on Wednesday, February 2nd.
-Oppenheimer dropped their price target on shares of Gilead Sciences from $100.00 to $90.00 in a research report on Thursday, February 3rd.
-Finally, SVB Leerink reaffirmed a “buy” rating on shares of Gilead Sciences in a research report on Tuesday, December 14th.
+Piper Sandler started coverage on shares of Gilead Sciences in a research report on Friday, November 19th.
+They set a “neutral” rating and a $77.00 price objective on the stock.
+Morgan Stanley cut their price objective on shares of Gilead Sciences from $72.00 to $69.00 and set an “equal weight” rating on the stock in a research report on Wednesday, February 2nd.
+Bank of America cut their price objective on shares of Gilead Sciences from $73.00 to $71.00 and set a “neutral” rating on the stock in a research report on Wednesday, February 2nd.
+Evercore ISI reaffirmed a “buy” rating on shares of Gilead Sciences in a research report on Sunday, October 31st.
+Finally, Maxim Group dropped their price target on shares of Gilead Sciences from $88.00 to $84.00 in a research report on Thursday, February 3rd.
 Eight research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $77.06.

 About Gilead Sciences